kinecosystem/kin-website-docs/docs/quick-start/hi-kin-python.md

 id: hi-kin-python
 title: Hello World with the Python SDK
 ---

-# Hello World with the Python SDK
+With the Kin SDK for Python you can create a server back-end to support your client apps and integrate Kin.
+If you’re just getting started with Kin ecosystem we suggest you spend a few minutes reading this [overview of the Kin architecture.](documentation/kin-architecture-overview.md)

-`main.py` is the Hello World script for Kin development with Python. `main.py` implements the most basic functions of the Kin SDK for Python showing you how to create an account on the Kin blockchain, execute a transaction and read the user's current balance.
+The following tutorial is meant to run on a server and will serve as a crash course on the basic functionalities of the Kin SDK for Python.
+As you implement Kin in your service you should wrap this SDK in your back-end services as you see fit.
+Here we will simply look at the most basic functions of the Kin SDK for Python showing you how to create an account on the Kin blockchain, execute a transaction and read the user's current balance.

-It operates in the Kin Playground environment dedicated to Kin development where you can develop and test your Kin integration with up to 1000 users.
+This tutorial operates in the Kin Playground environment where you can develop and test your Kin integration.

-Please note that the Python SDK is meant to be part of a server-side implementation to pair with one of our client SDK, such as iOS and Android.
-To better understand the architecture of the Kin Blockchain and the available SDKs look at [Introduction to Kin]

-We plan to take you from start to finish in 5 minutes or less, so get ready!
+This tutorial is designed to take you from start to finish in 5 minutes or less, so get ready!

-## Disclaimer
-This is still a work in progress and some parts might be incomplete or inaccurate.

-TODO:
-- Correct link to Python SDK repo
-- Update download link for `main.py`
-- Add link to the Intro to Kin
-- add link explaining what the friendbot is
-- Add link about fees and whitelisting in the "Send Kin" chapter

 ## Setup
-First of all we need to install the Kin SDK.
-The Kin SDK requires Python 3, next we use pip:
+First of all you need to install the Kin SDK.
+The Kin SDK requires Python 3 and is installed with pip:

 ```bash
 pip install kin-sdk
 ```
 ## Code walkthrough
-In this tutorial we are going to cover all the main elements of the script, but skip a few small parts.
+This tutorial covers the primary elements of the script.
 See the Download link at the end of the article if you want to skip to the finished work.

-The script will simply execute a set of pre-defined commands, no user interaction is required except for the creation of a public address.
+The script simply executes a set of predefined commands.
+No user interaction is required except for the creation of a public address.

 ### The basics
-Now that we have the Kin SDK installed we can create our simple `main.py` script.
+With the Kin SDK for Python installed you can create the simple `main.py` script.
 Let's import `kin`.

 ```python
 # This is the Kin SDK